 Many salespeople operate by using one sales pitch, and they essentially say the same thing to every prospect that they talk to.
 You can get by with this approach and be an OK salesperson.
 But if you want to operate at a high level, you really need more than one pitch and we will outline why.

 Different Benefits and Problems

 You may read that and be thinking that you only have one product, or one group of products, so one pitch is all you need.
 The thing that needs to be considered is that your products help different people in different ways.

-For example, in a previous life I sold software to help companies manage their employees.
+For example, in a previous life, I sold software to help companies manage their employees.
 I could sell this product to hospitals, manufacturing companies, and retail companies.
-All three of these businesses have a different type of employee and operations high skilled with different certifications, union workers, and part-time staff.
+All three of these businesses have different types of employees and operations – highly skilled with different certifications, union workers, and part-time staff.

 Even though each of these different businesses used my product in basically the same way, I offered different benefits to each audience, and I also helped to solve different types of problems.
 If I wanted to really operate at an optimum level, I should have a different sales pitch for these different audiences.

 It Goes Way Beyond Industry and Type of Company